There's massive competition in the eCommerce space.

 Also, omnichannel support (including phone calls) opens up the opportunity to reach wider audiences, especially customers who cannot access internet touchpoints due to a lack of digital literacy.

-The year 2022 demands that providing a variety of ways for customers to contact you helps streamline their experience at various times in their journey.
+In 2022, providing a variety of ways for customers to contact you helps streamline their experience at different points in their journey.

 Social media messages are handled as efficiently as live chat on websites, and customer service representatives at call centers are no different.